-The Company compensation guidelines are based on the provisions of Solvency II and have been in effect since 1 January 2016, with minor amendments in 2017.
-The guidelines include standards intended to prevent the compensation rules from resulting in incentives to assume excessive risk and avoid conflicts of interest to the extent possible.
+The Company compensation guidelines are based on the provisions of Solvency II and include standards intended to prevent the compensation rules from creating incentives to assume excessive risk and to avoid conflicts of interest to the extent possible.
 The Company guidelines include further provisions for key positions - in particular variable compensation for these positions - that are generally aimed at promoting sustainability and careful dealing with risks.
 The Company guidelines apply to both insurance and reinsurance companies within the Group and therefore apply to all significant subsidiaries included in the consolidation scope.